Sunday, May 31, 2020

 In honor of the Sri Lankan New Martyrs

-28 In the path of justice is life: but the by-way leadeth to death.
+28 In the path of righteousness is life,

 Friday, May 29, 2020